The Australian Greens believe that:

 - The elimination of all cruel practices in relation to the breeding, sale and confinement of native animals and companion animals.

-- The end of selective breeding that results in characteristics detrimental to animal health.
+- The end of selective breeding that results in characteristics detrimental to animal health and wellbeing.